The most obvious impact of the move to organic farming methods has been on arable crop rotation. Until

 Nearly all these crops require less fertiliser, have moderate yields but command higher prices, an interesting combination that makes the farm more independent of the conventional circuits and the industrial interests that disadvantage agriculture.

-Only a few years have passed since we branched off from the mainstream of conventional farming.
+Twenty years have passed since we branched off from the mainstream of conventional farming.
 After overcoming the inevitable hard times during the early stages of the transition, we have achieved production results similar to those of the 1990s without using petroleum-based fertilisers or sophisticated weedkillers, and producing most of the seed that we use.
 We have also found a way of continuing with the traditional methods used to farm this land in the past, rediscovering production avenues that were closed off by technical progress in the 1960s.

 The olive grove